-Asthma is a disease in which the airways become so narrow that it is difficult to breathe, either temporarily or permanently.
-This condition is also sometimes referred to as bronchial asthma.
-Asthma typically comes in episodes or attacks of wheezing, coughing and shortness of breath.
-Without proper treatment, the lungs may gradually take in less and less oxygen from the air and general physical fitness can worsen.
+In asthma, people's airways become so narrow (temporarily or permanently) that it's difficult for them to breathe.
+Asthma typically comes in episodes or "attacks” of wheezing, coughing and shortness of breath.
+Without proper treatment, the lungs may gradually take in less oxygen, affecting your general physical fitness.

-But asthma does not always get worse.
-Nowadays asthma can be treated quite effectively using medicine and other interventions.
-This means that most people with asthma can manage their illness and live a life largely free of symptoms.
-It is important to understand what you can do on your own, and to find out what kind of therapy is best suited to you.
+But asthma doesn't always get worse.
+Nowadays, asthma can be treated quite effectively using medicine and other interventions such as regular exercise.
+Most people with asthma can manage their illness and live a mostly symptom-free life.
+It's important to know what you can do on your own, and to find out what kind of treatment is best suited to you.

 Common asthma symptoms in children include coughing and whistling or wheezing sounds when breathing.
-Other typical signs of asthma are usually not yet present at that age.
+Other typical signs of asthma are usually not yet present.
 In teenagers and adults, asthma is characterized by the following symptoms: